Djibouti: French colonization (1862–1977)

+Although the population fell after the completion of the railwayline to Dire Dawa and the original company failed and required a government bail-out, the rail link allowed the territory to quickly supersede the caravan-based trade carried on at Zeila (then in the British area of Somaliland) and become the premier port for coffee and other goods leaving southern Ethiopia and the Ogaden through Harar.The 6th Somali Marching Battalion was formed in Madagascar on May 11, 1916, with recruits from the French Somali Coast and renamed the 1st Battalion of Somali Tirailleurs upon arrival in France in June.
+Originally intended as a staging unit, the battalion’s officers responded to the Somalis' desire to fight, leading to their participation alongside the RICM in the October 1916 assault on Fort Douaumont.
+For their distinguished role, the battalion's companies were awarded the Croix de Guerre, and the RICM flag received the Legion of Honor.
+Reorganized as a combat unit by December 1916, the battalion fought at Chemin des Dames in May 1917 and later in significant battles such as Malmaison, the 3rd Battle of the Aisne, and the 2nd Battle of the Marne, earning multiple citations and the right to wear the Croix de Guerre fourragère.
+Of the 2,434 riflemen deployed, 517 were killed and 1,200 wounded in Europe.

 After the Italian invasion and occupation of Ethiopia in the mid-1930s, constant border skirmishes occurred between French forces in French Somaliland and Italian forces in Italian East Africa.
-In June 1940, during the early stages of World War II, France fell and the colony was then ruled by the pro-Axis Vichy (French) government.
+In June 1940, during the early stages of World War II, France fell and the colony was then ruled by the Vichy (French) government.
 British and Commonwealth forces fought the neighboring Italians during the East African Campaign.
 In 1941, the Italians were defeated and the Vichy forces in French Somaliland were isolated.
 The Vichy French administration continued to hold out in the colony for over a year after the Italian collapse.
 In response, the British blockaded the port of Djibouti City but it could not prevent local French from providing information on the passing ship convoys.
 In 1942, about 4,000 British troops occupied the city.
-A local battalion from French Somaliland participated in the Liberation of Paris in 1944.
+A local battalion from French Somaliland participated in the Liberation of France in 1944.